 - Oozing, discharge

-Simple rashes are called dermatitis—the most common is contact dermatitis caused by touching an irritant such as a chemical or something you’re allergic to.
+Simple rashes are called dermatitis.
+The most common form is contact dermatitis, which is caused by touching an irritant such as a chemical or something to which you're allergic.
 Rashes from poison ivy, oak or sumac are the result of coming in contact with a plant oil called urushiol and are the most common allergic reactions.

-Mild rashes can be treated by taking cool showers, and applying over-the-counter moisturizing creams, lotions such as calamine or prescription medications.
+Mild rashes can be treated by taking cool showers and applying over-the-counter moisturizing creams and lotions like calamine or prescription medications.
 For more severe or chronic rashes, see a Gundersen dermatologist.

 Rosacea is a chronic skin condition that most commonly causes red pimples, visible blood vessels, burning sensation and a tendency to flush easily.
 It typically affects fair-skinned adults, but it can affect anyone.
-Rosacea tends to run in families, and common triggers include sun exposure; hot, spicy foods and drinks; and alcohol.
+Rosacea tends to run in families.
+Common triggers include sun exposure; hot, spicy foods and drinks; and alcohol.

 Although there is no cure, rosacea can be controlled with topical medications and, for severe cases, with oral medications.
 Laser therapy, available from Gundersen Dermatology, is especially effective for diminishing redness and dilated blood vessels.

 Skin cancer is the most prevalent of all types of cancer.
-Fair-skinned people who sunburn easily are at a particularly high risk for developing skin cancer, but it is seen in all skin types
+Fair-skinned people who sunburn easily are at a particularly high risk for developing skin cancer, but skin cancer can affect anyone.